-Principal payments required on long-term debt for the next four years are due as follows:
+Principal payments required on long-term debt for the next five years are due as follows:

-9. Credit Facility
+10. Credit Facility

 The organization has access to a line of credit with a limit of \$150,000.
-At year end the organization had utilized \$Nil (2019 - \$Nil) of this facility.
+At year end the organization had utilized \$NiI (2020 - \$NiI) of this facility.
 Interest is charged on this loan at prime plus 0.50%.

-10. Commitments / Contingencies
+11. Commitments / Contingencies

 PHARA is committed to providing support services to physically handicapped adults and seniors through annual contracts signed by Long-Term Care Division of the Ministry of Health / North East Local Health Integration Network.
 These contracts expire on March 31st of each year.
+Annual submissions are made subsequent to each year end and may result in amounts due to or from the funder.

 PHARA is committed to providing housing to low income earners through annual subsidies provided by the District of Nipissing Social Services Administration Board.
+Annual submissions are made subsequent to year end and may result in amounts due to or from the funder.